 A good example of that happened when I was still married.
 I asked myself something similar like, “If I could change anything about myself, what would it be?”

-My answer is that I didn’t want to react to my wife eating junk food.
-I’d prefer to be perfectly okay with her eating anything she wanted.
+My answer was that I didn’t want to react to my wife eating junk food.
+I wanted to be okay with her eating anything she wanted.

-My realization came right then.
-I figured out that I was the problem, not her.
-I figured out that I had spent most of my life worrying about what other people did that I didn’t bother to look inward to learn how I was causing the problems in my life.
+That realization helped me figure out that I was the problem in our relationship, not her.
+I had spent most of my marriage and even my life worrying about what other people did, that I didn’t bother to look inward to discover if I was causing many of the problems in my life.